Crysis (video game): Critical reception

 Upon its release, Crysis was met with critical acclaim.
 Review aggregator website Metacritic rated the PC version 91/100, the Xbox 360 version 81/100, and the PlayStation 3 version 81/100.
-The game was awarded a 98% in the PC Gamer U.S. Holiday 2007 issue, making it one of the highest rated games ever in PC Gamer, tying with Half-Life 2 and Sid Meier's Alpha Centauri.
+The game was awarded a 98% in the PC Gamer U.S. Holiday 2007 issue, making it one of the highest-rated games ever in PC Gamer, tying with Half-Life 2 and Sid Meier's Alpha Centauri.
 GameSpot awarded Crysis a score of 9.5 out of 10, describing it as "easily one of the greatest shooters ever made".
+Shawn Elliott of 1Up.com gave the game a B+, praising the graphics and presentation but criticizing the last third of the game: "beautiful throughout, mostly amazing, but vegetative by the end."
 GameSpy gave it a 4.5 out of 5 stating that the suit powers were fun but also criticizing the multiplayer portion of the game for not having a team deathmatch.
 X-Play gave it a 3 out of 5 on its "Holiday Buyer's Guide" special episode, praising the graphics and physics, but criticized the steep hardware requirements as well as stating that the game is overhyped with average gameplay.
 GamePro honored Crysis with a score of 4.75 out of 5, saying it was "a great step forward for PC gaming", but criticized the steep hardware requirements.
 IGN awarded it a 9.4 out of 10, hailing it as "one of the more entertaining ballistic showdowns in quite some time".
 A retrospective review for bit-tech.net in June 2010 criticized the game for failing to deliver on its pre-release promise, saying that the art direction was "boring and monotonous", that the nanosuit was underwhelming and that the plot could be summarized as "Rescue these people who look to be being held captive by Koreans.
 Oh no Aliens!"
 The review concluded by saying, "Crysis was the epitome of style over substance."